 This type of control limits who has access to data.
 It can be implemented through authorization mechanisms and authentication software such as Okta, Cyberark, AuthO, and Ping Identity.

 This type of control ensures that data is of high quality.
-Quality control measures can include validation, cleansing, and transformation processes.
+Quality control measures can include validation, data cleaning, and transformation processes.

 This type of control tracks who accessed which data and when.
 Auditing and logging can help organizations identify misuse or unauthorized access to data.